HackerBaloo/SublimeOpenInTotalCommander/README.md

 Installation
 ------------
-NOT IN PACKAGE CONTROL YET - WILL HAVE TO CHECK HOW TO GET IT THERE **With Package Control:** The easiest way to install Open In Total Commander is by using the [Package Control plugin] (http://wbond.net/sublime_packages/package_control).
+**With Package Control:** The easiest way to install Open In Total Commander is by using the [Package Control plugin] (http://wbond.net/sublime_packages/package_control).